Table of Contents

 20- Skin allergy and chilblains

-The leaf paste is externally applied on skin.
+The leaf paste is externally applied on the skin.

 21- Strengthening the gums, tooth-ache due to caries